-I created these sun dried tomato & olive stuffed mushrooms for a couple of reasons.
-First, they are a tasty option for any vegan or vegetarian guests you host.
-Second, between work parties, school concerts, potlucks with friends, and the general holiday time crunch, they come together in about 20 minutes!
+Sun dried tomato & olive stuffed mushrooms are a tasty option for vegan or vegetarian guests and they come together in about 20 minutes!

 Atlantic Superstore Is My Go To

 I love shopping at Atlantic Superstore for so many reasons, and especially around the holidays.
 For instance, with the deli, Natural Value section, pharmacy, Joe Fresh, local produce, PC Insiders Collection, and more, the Superstore always has everything I need!
 It doesn’t matter if I’m running behind on a photo shoot, or have holiday guests arriving in 30 minutes, I always find exactly what I need every time I shop.

 I was excited to have been asked to prepare the food for the annual Atlantic Superstore holiday party this year!
 Besides making amazing new recipes from pc.ca (like these brown butter-chocolate sea salt truffles, and Chicken Tikka Masala pizza on cauliflower crust) I created three easy appetizer recipes – a kids’ charcuterie board, prosciutto wrapped dates stuffed with blue cheese, and a recipe for vegan stuffed mushrooms with sun dried tomatoes and olives.
 These three recipes are perfect for unexpected guests, or a last-minute addition to your party, and furthermore, no one but you will ever know how easy they are!